ToolGits/Toollibs/README.md

 ## 📜 History

 > [!NOTE]
-> Toollibs originated from the discontinued **ServerHub** project and has since evolved into a complete modular C++ framework ecosystem
+> Toollibs originated from the discontinued **ServerHub** project and has since evolved into a complete modular C++ framework ecosystem.

 ---